 Finland Economic News

-Economic activity grew a working-day adjusted 3.4% in May compared to the same month last year, up from the revised 2.6% expansion in April (previously reported: 1.8% year-on-year).
-Increased activity in May came as services production, the largest output category in Finland, expanded 3.8%, up from 2.9% in April.
+Economic activity grew a working-day adjusted 3.2% in September compared to the same month last year, up from the revised 2.6% expansion in August (previously reported: +2.3% year-on-year).
+The economy was driven by a more upbeat sector-by-sector performance.

-Economic activity grew a working-day adjusted 1.8% in April compared to the same month last year, down from a significantly revised 4.0% in March (previously reported: +3.1% year-on-year) and the lowest growth rate since August 2016.
+Economic activity grew a working-day adjusted 2.3% in August compared to the same month last year, up from the revised 1.7% expansion in July (previously reported: +1.5% year-on-year).
+The economy had a mixed sector-by-sector performance in August.